tum-hef/sensorHUB_PRO/README.md

 The provided Docker command runs a Keycloak container in detached mode, naming it "keycloak," ensuring automatic restarts, mapping host port 8080 to the container's port 8080, setting the initial admin credentials to admin/admin (**for security purpose, please change the default password**), and enabling proxy address forwarding.
 The container is based on the official Keycloak Docker image (`quay.io/keycloak/keycloak`).

-#### Removing HTTPs (Optional and NOT recommended)

-`contaierID` - container ID of the keycloak

-    docker exec -it {contaierID} bash
-    cd /opt/keycloak/bin
-    ./kcadm.sh config credentials --server http://localhost:8080 --realm master --user admin (Enter your password that you typed in the arguments of running keycloak on the first step) ./kcadm.sh update realms/master -s sslRequired=NONE

  1. Create new realm (Or use Master)
  2. Create a new client, in the `clientI ID`, put the name of the client the you are going to use e.g. `hefSensorHub_production`